Loading [MathJax]/jax/output/CommonHTML/fonts/TeX/fontdata.js

 Author institution: Department of Mathematical Sciences, University of Copenhagen, Copenhagen, 2100, Denmark

-Summary: Let $A$ be a separable $C^*$-algebra.
-We prove that its stabilized second suspension $S^2A\otimes \mathcal K$ and the $C^*$-algebra $qA\otimes \mathcal K$ constructed by Cuntz in the framework of his picture of $KK$-theory are asymptotically equivalent.
-This means that there exists an asymptotic morphism from $S^2A\otimes \mathcal K$ to $qA\otimes \mathcal K$ and an asymptotic morphism from $qA\otimes \mathcal K$ to $S^2A\otimes \mathcal K$ whose compositions are homotopic to the identity maps.
-This result yields an easy description of the natural transformation from $KK$-theory to $E$-theory.
-Also by Loring's result any asymptotic morphism from $\qC$ to any $C^*$-algebra $B$ is homotopic to a $\ast$-homomorphism.
-We prove that the same is true when $\C$ is replaced by any nuclear $C^*$-algebra $A$ and when $B$ is stable.
+Summary: Let A be a separable C-algebra.
+We prove that its stabilized second suspension S2AK and the C-algebra qAK constructed by Cuntz in the framework of his picture of KK-theory are asymptotically equivalent.
+This means that there exists an asymptotic morphism from S2AK to qAK and an asymptotic morphism from qAK to S2AK whose compositions are homotopic to the identity maps.
+This result yields an easy description of the natural transformation from KK-theory to E-theory.
+Also by Loring's result any asymptotic morphism from \qC to any C-algebra B is homotopic to a -homomorphism.
+We prove that the same is true when \C is replaced by any nuclear C-algebra A and when B is stable.

 Contents Full-Text PDF